-First controlled clinical trial for Juvenile Batten disease to startMay 31st, 2011 in Diseases, Conditions, Syndromes /
+First controlled clinical trial for Juvenile Batten disease to startMay 31, 2011 in Medicine & Health / Diseases, Conditions, Syndromes

 After years of building hope for a treatment, Rochester researchers and clinicians will begin the first controlled clinical trial for Juvenile Batten disease this summer, thanks to $1 million in grants from the Food and Drug Administration (FDA) and the Batten Disease Support and Research Association (BDRSA).
 The trial will examine whether mycophenolate mofetil, a drug FDA-approved to suppress the immune system and prevent organ rejection in children, is safe for these children and whether it can slow or halt the progression of the fatal neurodegenerative disease.